 ‘Ahh Gims.
 One of my favourite cats, a man about town, and all-round gentleman,’ said Adiche.

 ‘Let me introduce you,’ said Sook.
 ‘Adiche, meet Princess Katrina, sister of Princess Leah.’

 ‘Princess Kat,’ said Adiche bowing.
 He prepared to leave.

 ‘Wait!
 Won’t you stay for a drink?’ asked Kat.

-‘Alas, I have to get to work,’ he said, not wanting to encourage an impossible situation.
+‘Alas, I have to get to work, I hadnt realised the time,’ he said.
 He blew them a kiss and left.

 Sook placed the drinks on the side table then jumped up beside her on the green velvet sofa.